civicrm/org.civicrm.contactlayout/README.md

 * Once installed, navigate to **Administer -> Customize Data and Screens -> Contact Summary Layouts** to open the editor.
 * Create one or more layouts, dragging the desired blocks from the palette.
 * Click the "New Block" button to create a block combining any contact fields you desire (including custom fields).
-* Your blocks can be added to one or more layouts.
-Editing a block in use by multiple layouts will affect them all.
+* Your blocks can be added to one or more layouts. **Note:** Editing the contents of a block will affect all layouts the block appears in.
-* The "Show" option can specify a contact type, e.g. if a layout is specifically designed for _organization_ contacts rather than _individuals_.
+* The "Show" option can specify a contact type, e.g. if a layout is specifically designed for _Organization_ contacts rather than _Individuals_.
-* The "To" option can restrict a layout to be visible to only certain logged-in users.
+* The "To" option can restrict a layout to be visible to only certain logged-in users (e.g. show one layout to your volunteers and another to your staff).
 * When a user views a contact, the first layout in the list which meets the "Show" and "To" criteria will be shown.
 * If no layout matches the criteria, the default system layout will be used.